Introduction

 That’s why I wanted to open up this discussion: to invite anyone else who feels their LS tells their body’s story of trauma to share their experience.
 I felt it might help someone to hear my story, and for others to be able to share theirs.

 For completeness, I’ll mention here that not long before I started experiencing the first symptoms of LS, I also experienced a physical trauma to my vulva and vagina.
 It was a relatively minor injury, but in the context of everything else I’ve shared above, it was very emotionally upsetting.
-I include that because I have heard many women mention physical trauma to their labia or vagina, such as during childbirth, which seems to have preceded their first LS symptoms.
+I include that because I have heard many women mention physical trauma to their labia or vagina, such as during childbirth or a gynecological exam, which seems to have preceded their first LS symptoms.
 I’m interested in all traumas, physical and emotional, which preceded and could be a factor in the genesis of LS symptoms.

 How Healing Trauma Helped Calm My Lichen